From immortal to quite mortal, Kentucky's Unforgettables face midlife challenges 25 years after their greatest moment

 “He’s going through a difficult time,” said one longtime friend.

 Woods never did have easy head-coaching jobs.
-He was at Mississippi Valley State, one of the lowest programs on the Division I food chain, from 2008-12, parlaying a 21-13 record and NCAA bid his final season there into the Morehead job.
+He was at Mississippi Valley State, one of the lowest programs on the Division I food chain, from 2008-12, parlaying a 21-13 record and an NCAA bid his final season there into the Morehead job.
 Woods had a winning record both overall and in conference play in four-plus seasons at the school 65 miles east of Lexington, Ky., but never got back to the NCAAs before losing his job nine games into this season.

 Pelphrey believes Woods will be OK, even if it takes a while.